-- Our analytics system tracks page views and form submissions.
+- Our analytics system tracks page views and conversions.
 To gather more detailed data about your pages, you can add third-party tracking code (such as Google Analytics).
 Check out our article here for more information: Use Third-Party Analytics.

-- A conversion within Leadpages analytics is a form submission (an opt-in).
+- A conversion within Leadpages analytics is typically a form submission (an opt-in).
 However, you may choose to count button clicks as conversions.

 View your analytics

 When you publish a page or pop-up, we’ll automatically track its views and conversions.
 To view your analytics, navigate to the Landing Pages or Conversion Tools > Pop-Ups tab in your account.

-In the list view, we display unique views, opt-ins, your conversion rate, and earnings (if you're using Checkouts) so you can review how your pages and boxes are doing at a glance.
+In the list view, we display unique views, conversions, your conversion rate, and earnings (if you're using Checkouts) so you can review how your pages and boxes are doing at a glance.

 To see your analytics data in-depth, click any number to jump right into a more detailed view.
 Or, click the graph icon next to your page (as shown in the example above).